mikeyQwn/wdygm/README.md

 });

 if (schema.validate(obj)) {
-    // Take note that obj type is narrowed, to be of schema type console.log("obj is valid");
+    // Note that obj's type is narrowed, to be of schema type console.log("obj is valid");
 } else {
     console.log("obj is not valid");